lockeyo/Ionic-Framework-Resources/README.md

 # Ionic-Framework-Resources :computer:
-A free collaborative list of awesome Ionic Framework resources.
+A free collaborative list of over 50 awesome Ionic Framework resources.
 It's a great overview for every Ionic Developer or someone who wants to be one in the future.
 Feel free to contribute!
 Thanks in advance.

 ### Developer pages
 * http://ionicframework.com/